SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 For this documentation, we're assuming a basic setup is done for the Android SDK.
-You can achieve this by following the steps [Android Setup][android-bare-minimum-setup] and [Android SDK Configuration][android-bare-minimum-configuration] of the Bare Minimum Implementation chapter.
+You can achieve this by following the steps [Android Setup][android-bare-minimum-setup] and [Android SDK Payment Session][android-bare-minimum-payment-session] of the Bare Minimum Implementation chapter.

 You need to listen to some state updates from the Native Payment session,